snarkymcsnarkpants/dad_joke_repo/the collection.md

 One Liners

+- The Dalai Lama walks into a pizza shop and asks, "Can you make me one with everything?"
+- Naming false teeth "dentures" represents a missed opportunity.
+They could have been known as "substitooths".
 - Schrödinger's cat walks into a bar.
 And doesn't.
 - I only drink Holy Milk...
 It's pastor-ized.
 - If you rearrange the letters of postmen, they get very angry.